 Germany’s Romantic Rhine and Rothenburg

-For a fun, family-run wine shop and Stube in the town center, visit Weingut Karl Heidrich (at Oberstrasse 18, near Hotel Kranenturm), where Markus proudly shares his family's wine while passionately explaining its fine points to travelers.
-They offer a variety of wine carousels with six wines, which are ideal for the more sophisticated wine-taster (tel.
-06743/93060).
+For a fun, family-run wine shop and Stube in the town center, visit Weingut Karl Heidrich, where Markus and daughter Magdalena proudly share their family’s centuries-old wine tradition, explaining its fine points to travelers.
+They offer a variety of carousels with six wines, English descriptions, and bread, which are ideal for the more sophisticated wine-taster.

 My favorite castle in all of Europe lurks in a mysterious forest.
-It's been left intact for 700 years and is furnished throughout as it was 500 years ago.
-Thanks to smart diplomacy and clever marriages, Burg Eltz was never destroyed.
-(It survived one 5-year siege.)
-It's been in the Eltz family for 820 years.The scenic, 90-minute walk up the Elz Valley to the castle makes a great half-day outing if you're staying anywhere along the Mosel — and a fun day trip if you're staying on the Rhine (pick up the free English descriptions at entry, tel.
-02672/950-500).
+It’s been left intact for 700 years and is furnished throughout as it was 500 years ago.
+Thanks to smart diplomacy, clever marriages, and lots of luck, Burg Eltz was never destroyed (it survived one 5-year siege).
+It’s been in the Eltz family since 1157.The scenic, 90-minute walk up the Elz Valley to the castle makes a great half-day outing if you’re staying anywhere along the Mosel — and a fun day trip if you’re staying on the Rhine.

-In Rothenburg, this tour is flat-out the most entertaining hour of medieval wonder anywhere in Germany.
+This tour is flat-out the most entertaining hour of medieval wonder anywhere in Germany.
 The Night Watchman (a.k.a.
-Hans-Georg Baumgartner) jokes like a medieval Jerry Seinfeld as he lights his lamp and takes tourists on his one-hour rounds, telling slice-of-gritty-life tales of medieval Rothenburg (mid-March-Dec nightly, in English, meet at Market Square).
-This is the best evening activity in town.
+Hans-Georg Baumgartner) jokes like a medieval Jerry Seinfeld as he lights his lamp and takes tourists on his rounds, telling slice-of-gritty-life tales of medieval Rothenburg.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick’s guidebooks.